 Displays the operation status of the probe.
-(1) Operation status Sampling : Indicates that sampling is being performed and waveform data is being recorded.
-Trigger standby : Indicates that measurement has started and the software display is waiting for the trigger conditions to be met.
+Sampling : Indicates that sampling is being performed and waveform (1) Operation status data is being recorded.
+(1) Operation status display Trigger standby : Indicates that measurement has started and the software is waiting for the trigger conditions to be met.
 Stopped : Indicates that measurement is not performed.
 Disconnected : Indicates the state in which the probe is disconnected.
-(2) Times and the second Displays the durat ion in which the software is waiting for the trigger conditions (2) Trigger standby time to be met since th e start of measurement. ume During the trigger standby state, time is constantly updated.
-(3) Cursor position Displays the position of the support that is supportly selected display Displays the position of the cursor that is currently selected.
+(2) Trigger standby time Displays the durati ion in which the software is waiting for the trigger conditions to be met since the start of measurement.
+During the trigger standby state, time is constantly updated.
+(3) Cursor position Displays the position of the cursor that is currently selected. display

-5. Other functions
+5. License Registration